Glock 9mm Parabellum Pistols

 Notes: These are modern, high-capacity pistols built from carbon-fiber plastics.
 The weapon is difficult to detect on X-rays when disassembled (the barrel and part of the bolt are still made of metal).
 The Glock 17A became the standard sidearm of the Austrian military, and various Glock models have become increasingly popular with police and military forces worldwide.
 The weapon sparked controversy when introduced due to its supposed ability to go through X-Rays and metal detectors without being spotted.
 (This is untrue, since there is easily enough metal in a Glock for that not to happen.)
 The standard Glock 17A (or simply Glock 17) is a fairly ordinary type of pistol, other than its construction (which has also, with time, become more common); it is equipped with a 4.49-inch barrel.
 The Glock 17C is a Glock 17A with compensator ports at the muzzle (which unfortunately have no effect in game terms).
 The Glock 17L is a longer-barreled version of the Glock 17A.
 The Glock 19 is a version of the Glock 17 with a shorter barrel and handgrip; the Glock 19C has compensator ports.
 The Glock 26 is subcompact version of the Glock 17, with an even shorter barrel than the Glock 19 and also a shorter handgrip.
 The Glock 34 is designed for competition shooting; it has an adjustable rear sight and compensator ports, as well as a full 5.32-inch barrel.
 An odd fact about the 9mm Glocks (and Glocks of other calibers) is that they are often able to use the magazines of other 9mm Glocks, though with many Glocks, the magazine may stick out a LONG way from the bottom of the magazine well!

 The Glock 18, though based on the Glock 17A, is a bit different from that pistol, as it is a selective-fire machine pistol.
 The Glock 18 was designed after a request from Austria’s Cobra antiterrorist unit for a small, concealable CQB weapon, one that was smaller than any such weapon found on the market at the time.
 At the request of Cobra Unit, the Glock 18 was deliberately designed without any burst setting, and the automatic setting’s cyclic rate is very high at 1200 rpm, as the Glock 18’s purpose was to be able to saturate an area with rounds.
 On semiautomatic, you basically have a Glock 17A by a different name.
 The selector lever is found on the left rear of the slide, apart from the manual safety.
 The Glock 18 requires extensive training to use properly, as automatic fire results in rapid, extreme barrel climb unless a proper firing position is used, and it’s quite difficult to fire even short burst due to the high cyclic rate of fire.
-That said, the basic design of the Glock 18 does a lot to hold down heating of the barrel, and the strength of the polymer frame used in the Glock as well as the design of the frame means the Glock 18’s frame is easily able to withstand the stresses of automatic fire (and the fact that the Glock 18 is a limited-use weapon in most units that use it help).
+That said, the basic design of the Glock 18 does a lot to hold down heating of the barrel, and the strength of the polymer frame used in the Glock as well as the design of the frame means the Glock 18’s frame is easily able to withstand the stresses of automatic fire (and the fact that the Glock 18 is a limited-use weapon in most units that use it helps).
 A variant of the Glock 18, the Glock 18C, is similar to the Glock 17C in that the Glock 18C has a muzzle equipped with compensator ports.
 A special 33-round extended magazine was designed for use with the Glock 18, though this magazine extends well below the grip when inserted.
 A newer addition for the Glock 18 is the IGP Tactical GL shoulder stock, which includes an adapter to add to the lower grip of the Glock 18.
 The Glock 18 and 18C are rather rare weapons; they are sold only to military, police, of certain government agencies, and it is a pistol with very limited applications.
-The extended magazine and the shoulder stock are also not sold to those who "don’t need it."
+The extended magazine and the shoulder stock are also not sold to those who “don’t need it.”

 Twilight 2000 Notes: Manufacture of this weapon stopped as the ability to make its polymer parts became difficult later in the war.
+The Gen 4 is not available in the Twilight 2000 timeline, nor is the CCF Glock 17 or the Timberwolf.

 Weapon